 This box contains the tapes and transcripts of an oral history project conducted to find out about the removal of Native Americans and non-Indians from their homes to build the Garrison Dam.
 Most of the people interviewed were in high school when news broke they were to move to make room for Lake Sakakawea.
 The interviews contain information about moving, schools, working on the dam, and the affect it had on communities.

-On the Fort Berthold Indian Reservation, there were two important missionaries, Charles L. Hall and Harold Case.
-These men helped assimilate the Mandan, Hidatsa, and Arikara of the reservation.
+Two important missionaries, Charles L. Hall and Harold Case, worked on the Fort Berthold Indian Reservation with the Mandan, Hidatsa, and Arikara people.
 Boxes 5 and 6 of this collection contain histories of the missions, schools, and the reservation.
 Harold Case also played an important part in the fight against the Garrison Dam.

 11041 R.J.
 Sailer